forestdb/forestdb.org/models/gonzalez-zhang-irony.md

 ~~~~

 Similarities:
 The similarities in this model compared to the irony model are pretty identical.
 We borrowed everything from state up until the pragmatic listener.
-Of course, we adjusted the model to fit our sarcasm model and changed the states/ utterances accordingly.
+Of course, we adjusted the model to fit our sarcasm model and changed the states/utterances accordingly.

 Differences:
-Although this model is similar to the Irony model to a large extent, we were working on adding a second speaker layer; so that the result combines the 3 dependent variable (state, valence, and arousal) from the pragmatic listener, and thus creating a result that better fits to our expectation.
+Although this model is similar to the Irony model to a large extent, we were working on adding a second speaker layer; so that the result combines the 3 dependent variables (state, valence, and arousal) from the pragmatic listener, and thus creating a result that better fits to our expectation.

-The sarcasm model works better for "the dress is so pretty" because the state it captures are "okay" and "ugly"---ugly being the opposite of pretty---as predicted in the previous studies by Kao and Goodman.
+The sarcasm model works better for "the dress is so pretty" because the states it captures are "okay" and "ugly"---ugly being the opposite of pretty---as predicted in the previous studies by Kao and Goodman.
 However, for the other utterances, our results showed that the pragmatic listener can interpret the utterances as literal for "the dress is okay", but still have some probability for the state so ugly.
 This small probability is what captures the sarcasm in our model.
 Similarly, "the dress is so ugly" is interpreted literally with a small probability of "okay".
 The probability for "okay" can be thought of as the pragmatic listener interpreting the meaning of the speaker's utterance as so.

 The original Irony model yielded similar results.
-It captured Irony perfectly when the pragmatic listener heard "terrible" (the state of the weather), but when it came to the other states, "amazing" and "ok" the pragmatic listener interpreted them as literal.
+It captured Irony perfectly when the pragmatic listener heard "terrible" (the state of the weather), but when it came to the other states, "amazing" and "ok", the pragmatic listener interpreted them as literal.
 There is some irony where probabilities for other states are small, but it seems there is still work to be done to capture the complete opposite meaning when given "amazing".